Totenfluch/Totenfluch.github.io/README.md

 - Co-Founder of the [PretzelDAO](https://pretzeldao.com), Organizer of [EthMunich](https://ethmunich.de/).
 - Alumni of [START Munich](https://www.startmunich.de/) and very well connected in the Munich startup space.
 - Co-Founder and CTO of Blockcurators GmbH, previously developed CoinKit and Cashrain.
+- Former CTO of StableLab, the leading delegate of Decentralized Autonomous Organizations
 - Enjoys (DeFi-)Games, Bouldering, Skiing, and Conferences in his free time.
-- Visited 25 out of 195 countries
+- Visited 29 out of 195 countries

 ## Selected Talks